Code-Institute-Submissions/tone-henge/README.md

 ![home preview](readme/general/home.png)

-Tone Henge is a full-stack eCommerce project built using Django, Heroku and AWS.
+Tone Henge is a full-stack eCommerce project built using Django, Stripe, Heroku and AWS.
 This data-driven application has built developed using an agile methodology.
 Github Projects was used to create a kanban-style display used for reviewing iterations and prioritising stories to ensure the efficient product shipping.

 This can be viewed [here](https://github.com/jacobshortall/tone-henge/projects/1).